LLNL/ppo_and_friends/README.md

 policy will be learned ~20->30 iterations, which takes a matter of seconds.

 ### Pendulum
 2 processors and 2 environments per processor works well here.
+I see an excellent policy after ~7->12 minutes of training.

 ### Acrobot
 2 procssors and 1 environment per processor will learn a good policy in